 Section 1 - Intended Impact

-Manor Primary school We aim to produce children who are articulate and literate, who have a love of language and literacy, and who develop culturally, emotionally, intellectually, socially and spiritually – particularly through reading.
+We aim to produce confident children who are articulate and literate, who have a love of language and literacy, and who develop culturally, emotionally, intellectually, socially and spiritually – particularly through reading.

-aim to ensure that all children master basic literacy skills including oracy, reading, handwriting, spelling and grammar, early on in their education.
+We aim to ensure that all children master basic literacy skills including oracy, reading, handwriting, spelling and grammar, early on in their education.
 These form the core foundation for children to read widely and with enjoyment, to write fluently and creatively across the whole curriculum, and to develop their own ideas and improve their own work with growing independence.

 We challenge children of all abilities, ensuring that they make good progress in all areas in line with and ambitiously beyond the requirements of the National Curriculum (2014), and that they are fully prepared for the next phase in their education.